15 Best Parks in Manitoba

 Rolling hills, a small lake with a curving sand beach coupled with extensive hiking and walking trails make this an ideal family destination.
 If you feel like camping or want to try it for the first time, the large campground, set among aspen and oak trees, is a great place to start.

 8. Clearwater Lake Provincial Park

 Clearwater Lake Provincial Park is known by anglers as one of the best places in the province to catch lake trout.
-The cold water provides an excellent environment for lake trout.
-These fish live deep, and to catch them, you'll need downriggers on your boat.
+The cold water provides an excellent environment for these deepwater dwellers.
+Be sure to come prepared, to catch them, you'll need downriggers on your boat.

 The lake makes up a significant portion of the park and is unique in its extreme depth.
 Unlike many Manitoba lakes that are fed by rivers, Clearwater Lake is spring-fed.
 This makes the water bone-chillingly cold, so be prepared for a shock when you jump in.

 Off the lake, be sure to check out one of Manitoba's best cave areas.
 Stairways and walkways take you into the heart of a 400-million-year-old wonder complete with fossils and unique plants.

 Camper's Cove campground has 79 sites, 70 with electricity, that are set just back from the lake.
 In addition to the campsites, several yurts are available.

 9. Duck Mountain Provincial Park